vtimd/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

   name                = "example"
   resource_group_name = azurerm_resource_group.example.name
-  location            = "West Europe" sku_name            = "P1V2"
+  location            = "West Europe" os_type             = "Linux"
+  sku_name            = "P1V2"
 }

-resource "azurerm_windows_web_app" "example" {
+resource "azurerm_linux_web_app" "example" {
   name                = "example"
   resource_group_name = azurerm_resource_group.example.name
   location            = azurerm_service_plan.example.location
   service_plan_id     = azurerm_service_plan.example.id
 }

 ```

 ## Arguments Reference

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Windows Web App should exist.
-Changing this forces a new Windows Web App to be created.
+* `location` - (Required) The Azure Region where the Linux Web App should exist.
+Changing this forces a new Linux Web App to be created.

-* `name` - (Required) The name which should be used for this Windows Web App.
-Changing this forces a new Windows Web App to be created.
+* `name` - (Required) The name which should be used for this Linux Web App.
+Changing this forces a new Linux Web App to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Windows Web App should exist.
-Changing this forces a new Windows Web App to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Linux Web App should exist.
+Changing this forces a new Linux Web App to be created.

-* `service_plan_id` - (Required) The ID of the Service Plan that this Windows App Service will be created in.
+* `service_plan_id` - (Required) The ID of the Service Plan that this Linux App Service will be created in.

 ---